You’ve made it through the ceremony and you’re on the way to your reception. Next up is the wedding speeches.

 It’s traditional for speeches to be given at the wedding reception.
 The father of the bride should give his wedding speech first, followed by the groom’s speech, and finally the best man’s speech.

 Father of the bride

 Since he usually pays for the wedding the father of the bride usually speaks first.
-He welcomes his guests, says a few loving words about his daughter and makes appropriately positive comments about his new son-
+He welcomes his guests, says a few loving words about his daughter and makes appropriately positive comments about his new son-in-law.

 Next, on behalf of the groom and his new wife, The groom will give his groom’s speech.
 His wedding speech should give thanks to the various people who have helped with the wedding, and should adds some personal and loving comments about his new wife.

 Best man’s speech

 Finally, the best man will give his wedding speech.
 The purpose of a best man’s speech is, strictly, to introduce the groom to the bride’s family and friends and to highlight his many excellent qualities.
 However, in modern times, guests will expect a bit of light-hearted ribbing as well.

 Sometimes additional speeches will be given.
 The three most common are:

 - the bride herself